Breville Tea Maker: Transform the Way You Enjoy Tea & Start Brewing Your Best Cup Ever!

 How long do you brew the leaves?
 How hot should the brew get?
 Are there different techniques for different kinds of tea leaves?
 We’re here to answer all these questions for you and introduce you to the Breville Tea Maker.

 With this elegant and refined little appliance, you will be able to brew the perfect pot of tea every time and say goodbye to tea bags forever!
-But if you want the option to use bags once in a while, not a problem, you can just pop one into this awesome kettle’s basket in place of the loose leaves.
+But if you want the option to use bags once in a while, not a problem for the Breville Tea Maker btm800xl, you can just pop one into this awesome kettle’s basket in place of the loose leaves.

 Click the item in the table below to skip to your most pressing question, or continue to read the entire review.

-- 7 Caring for Your Breville Tea Maker
+- 8 Keeping a Clean Breville Tea Maker

 Why Use Loose Leaves Instead of Tea Bags?